Story of Ted Weisgal and Leisure Learning Unlimited

 for me to chase.

-But I wasn't sure Alex thought the same way I did.
+But I wasn't sure Nicholas thought the same way I did.
 I

-strongly suspected that Alex took advantage of their crushes.
+strongly suspected that Nicholas took advantage of their crushes.

 At this, I frowned because I didn't